spraakbanken/sparv-sbx-word-prediction/README.md

 | Model     | [`KBLab/bert-base-swedish-cased`](https://huggingface.co/KBLab/bert-base-swedish-cased) | c710fb8dff81abb11d704cd46a8a1e010b2b022c |
 | Tokenizer | same as Model                                                                           | same as Model                            |

+## Supported Python versions

+This library thrives to support a Python version to End-Of-Life, and will at least bump the minor version when support for a Python version is dropped.

+The following versions of this library supports these Python versions:

+- v0.7: Python 3.11
+- v0.6: Python 3.8

 ## Changelog

 This project keeps a [changelog](./CHANGELOG.md).